 Before 1907, London buses used to be different colours to indicate their routes.
 To stand out from the competition, The London General Omnibus Company painted its fleet of buses red and eventually became the largest bus operator in the city.
 Then the use of numbers was introduced for the indication of the different bus routes.

-The New Routemaster bus, which entered service on 27th February 2012, was designed to replace the much loved AEC Routemaster.
-With an attractive design inspired by its predecessor, the new London Routemaster bus still features a hop on, hop off open platform at the rear. while meeting the accessibility requirements of modern day buses and uses the latest green diesel-electric hybrid technology.
+The New Routemaster bus, which entered service on 27 February 2012, was designed to replace the much-loved AEC Routemaster.
+With an attractive design inspired by its predecessor, the new London Routemaster bus still features a hop-on, hop-off open platform at the rear. while meeting the accessibility requirements of modern-day buses and using the latest green diesel-electric hybrid technology.

 If ghost stories are your thing, The London Ghost Bus Tour is a theatrical sightseeing tour which provides a piece of comedy horror theatre on board a classic 1960s Routemaster bus.
 From the Houses of Parliament and Westminster Abbey over to St. Paul's Cathedral and the Tower of London, you can see the city's darker side and learn about the ghosts of London and the grisly skeletons it's cupboards.